pablgonz/demopkg-jw/README.md

 end
 ```

-It would look something like this:
+It would look something like this when run `l3build release`:

 ```
 ** Checking git branch 'master': OK ...................................... done